jieter/django-tables2/docs/pages/tutorial.rst

         </body>
     </html>

-This results in a table rendered with the bootstrap3 stylesheet:
+This results in a table rendered with the bootstrap3 style sheet:

 .. figure:: /_static/tutorial-bootstrap.png
     :align: center
     :alt: An example table rendered using django-tables2 with the bootstrap template

-At this point you have not actually customised anything but the template.
+At this point you have not actually customized anything but the template.
-There are several topic you can read into to futher customize the table:
+There are several topic you can read into to further customize the table:

 - Table data
     - :ref:`Populating the table with data <table_data>`,